-Most window fans have one large fan but there are others which have two fans mounted side-by-side.
+Most window fan have one large fan but there are others which have two fans mounted side-by-side.
 They have either of 2 or 3 speeds and some models are electrically reversible so the same unit can be used either for intake or exhaust.

-How to Choose a Window Fan
+How to Choose the Best Window Fan

 Fan blades suck out the air from a room horizontally.
 Air rotators (as opposed from a fixed fan cover) help direct the sucking function of the air blades from almost all areas of the room, helping the room cool easier.

 - Room Area